tiago-a-ribeiro/farmer-simulator/README.md

 This is a simple little program I made to experiment with python and to have a little fun.

 Instructions:
+1) Make sure to have all .py files dowloaded in one folder/directory
-1) Run the "Game.py" with python3
+2) Run the "Game.py" with python3
+3) Enjoy the game!

-When you must type commands you can either have caps lock on or off.
+When you must type commands you can either have caps lock on or off (your preference).
 The program will convert the input to uppercase automatically.
-I recommend going to the shop at the beginning as a first step.
+I recommend going to the shop at the beginning as a first step and buying as many seeds as you can.
+If the shop happens to not be selling any seeds, don't worry.
+They're randomly generated every day so EXIT the shop and go to SLEEP, hopefully the shop will be selling seeds!

+You must keep track of the plants you watered as the game won't tell you!

 # List of Commands: